BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 ***

-## Recovery-phrase
+## Manual backup / Recovery-phrase

-Recovery phrases have been the most common private key management scheme by far, since its proposal with [BIP39]({{ 'https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki'}}) in 2013.
-If you have used any non-custodial bitcoin product you are likely to have experienced the onboarding requirements.
+Manual backup of the recovery phrase have been the most common private key management scheme by far, since its proposal with [BIP39]({{ 'https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki'}}) in 2013.
+If you have used any non-custodial bitcoin product you are likely to have experienced the onboarding requirements of manual backups.

 After creating a new wallet, you will be asked to manually backup a 12 (or 24 in rare instances) word recovery-phrase to a *safe place*.
 As the next step it will often ask you to verify that you did save it by having you input the phrase in the correct order.